eocdb/ocdb-docs/docs/source/fidrad-api.md

 This part is still under development!
 Changes can be made at any time.
-Test

 ```
-## The FidRadDB database

-The FidRadDB ("Fiducial Radiometer" Data Base) is a database of files containing information on radiometric
-calibration and either class-based or individual characterisations done on radiometers.
-The initial objective of the FidRadDB is to centralise all existing information on cal/char
-of TriOS and SeaBird radiometers calibrated and characterised at the Tartu Observatory (University of Tartu, Estonia)
-in the frame on the [FRM4SOC-2 project](https://frm4soc2.eumetsat.int/).
-Future endeavors may include cal/char coefficients obtained
-in other contexts.
-To be accepted in the FidRadDB, files need to be in accordance with the format provided by the Tartu Obstervatory (see also [this](https://ocdb.readthedocs.io/en/latest/fidrad-database.html)).

-Five types of files are allowed in FidRadDB:

-- The "RADCAL" type contains information on radiometric calibration.
-It should contain
-    - lamp and panel irradiances,
-    - radiometric calibration coefficients, and
-    - dark and raw counts used to determine non-linearities in the radiometric response.

-- The remaining four file types contain information on radiometric characterisation, in particular:
-    - angular responsivity (ANGULAR)
-    - polarization sensitivity (POLAR)
-    - straylight (STRAY)
-    - thermal response (THERMAL)

-FidRadDB is also accessible by the HyperInSPACE Community Processor ([HyperCP](https://github.com/nasa/HyperCP/tree/master)), which ingests the cal/char information to derive - among other OC products - Remote-sensing reflectance and normalized water-leaving radiance of above-water hyperpsectral radiometric measurements including uncertainty budget calculation.
-HyperCP can ingest all public cal/char files available in FidRadDB in open access mode as well as files outside FidRadDB provided manually by the user.

 The work steps around the FidRadDB consist of: